 When visiting Olympic National Park, don’t miss exploring its beautiful coastline.
 The park has over 70 miles of rugged and wild coastline, much of which is only accessible by hiking trails.

-These outstanding beaches are full of unique sights like sea stacks rising from the surf and tidepools teeming with life.
-And if you are lucky, you might find whales or sea lions splashing out in the water.
+These outstanding beaches are full of unique sights like sea stacks rising from the surf and tide pools filled with fascinating marine creatures.
+If you’re lucky, you might spot whales or sea lions splashing in the Pacific Ocean.

 Where to Stay in Olympic National Park